SpaceX launches Starlink satellites from California

 VANDENBERG SPACE FORCE BASE, Calif.
-(AP) — A SpaceX rocket carrying 53 satellites for the Starlink internet constellation blasted off from California on Friday.
+(AP) — A SpaceX rocket carried 53 satellites for the Starlink internet constellation into orbit Friday after blasting off from California.

 The Falcon 9 booster lifted off from Vandenberg Space Force Base at 3:07 p.m., and minutes later the first stage landed on a droneship in the Pacific Ocean while the second stage continued toward low Earth orbit.